Cisco Piston OpenStack vs Ubuntu Linux comparison

 Midsize Enterprise16%

 Cisco Piston OpenStack is ranked 6th in OpenStack with 1 review while Ubuntu Linux is ranked 1st in OpenStack with 133 reviews.
 Cisco Piston OpenStack is rated 7.0, while Ubuntu Linux is rated 8.6.
 The top reviewer of Cisco Piston OpenStack writes "The solution can be used for network services virtualization, but it needs to be more closely integrated between different solutions".
-On the other hand, the top reviewer of Ubuntu Linux writes "Open-source with a great support community and seamless updating".
+On the other hand, the top reviewer of Ubuntu Linux writes "A stable and free solution that is easy to deploy and has a user-friendly GUI".
 Cisco Piston OpenStack is most compared with , whereas Ubuntu Linux is most compared with Rocky Linux, Oracle Linux, SUSE Linux Enterprise, Windows Server and Red Hat Enterprise Linux (RHEL).

 See our list of best OpenStack vendors.